-Budgeted cost: £2309
+Budgeted cost: £3619

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice provided by the Inclusion Officer The Inclusion Officer has great experience with closing the gap in a variety of schools.
-5 Training and release time for staff to monitor school's attendance and liaise with the Inclusion Officer about required actions.
+4 Training and release time for staff to monitor school's attendance and liaise with the Inclusion Officer about required actions.
 Greater awareness of attendance by all staff members results in greater school impact.
-5 Contingency fund for acute issues A small amount of funding is set aside to respond quickly to needs that have not yet been identified All
+4 Contingency fund for acute issues A small amount of funding is set aside to respond quickly to needs that have not yet been identified All Support from the HSLW The HSLW is able to work with the families, children or both to support their wellbeing needs.
+All

-Total budgeted cost: £32,378
+Total budgeted cost: £35,914